networkbootstrap/ztpmanager/README.md

 If you take a look at the `config.toml` file and you'll see one host already configured.
 It's possible to initially create hosts here as well as through the JSON API.

+__NOTE__ that when creating or deleting resources through the JSON API, you must __save__ afterwards for the configuration change to impact the `dhcpd.conf` file!!!
+This is important!!!

 __Create Hosts__

 curl -X POST \